onja-org/music-of-madagascar/e/ejema.md

 ![Image of ejema](ejema.jpg)

 Ejema is from Maintirano.
-This artist started in 1993 and became famous in 2011
+This artist started his career as a singer in 1993 and became famous in 2005.

 **Genre:** Slow and Salegy